 The College is not responsible for lost or stolen items.
 Each student is encouraged to obtain some form of insurance to cover personal property from theft, loss or damages.

 Fire equipment and procedures are life-saving matters.
 A minimum of a $100 fine with 20 hours of restitution to the community to a maximum fine of $500 will be levied in all cases involving fire safety plus any associated cost of repairs.
 Students may face disciplinary action in certain instances.
-Fines are issued to: persons who are responsible for false fire alarms or negligent behavior resulting in a fire alarm; persons found tampering with fire extinguishers or alarms; persons engaging in behavior which is construed as a fire hazard and for tampering, blocking or propping fire control doors.
+Fines are issued to: persons who are responsible for false fire alarms or negligent behavior resulting in a fire alarm; persons found tampering with fire extinguishers or alarms; persons engaging in behavior or possessing objects which are construed as a fire hazard and for tampering, blocking or propping fire control doors.
 Fines are intended as a deterrent against such actions, as the potential impact on the community, both the campus and local community is high.
 Local volunteer fire departments are required by law to respond to all fire alarms on campus regardless of cause.
 False fire alarms, improper discharge of fire extinguishers causing a fire alarm and other such offenses are serious policy violations as they take equipment out of use, which could be needed for a true fire or emergency, potentially slow response time from the local departments and require volunteers to leave their employment or families.

 Any student found responsible for an actual fire in a building, even accidental, may be charged for all resulting damage, may have housing privileges revoked, be suspended or expelled from the College.
 If the fire was an intentional fire the fine will be added to any associated costs.

 Everyone is required to leave a building during a fire drill or alarm.
 Failure to cooperate (i.e. refusing to leave, sleeping through the alarm, etc.) is a serious infraction and will result in the issuance of the fire fine plus disciplinary action that may include suspension or revocation of housing privileges.